ehForwarderBot/efb-wechat-slave/readme_translations/en_US.po.rst

 Attention
 =========

-Since mid-2016, we have received feedback where some users' access to Web WeChat was banned.
+Since mid-2016, we have received feedback where some users’ access to Web WeChat was banned.
 Most of the users were unbanned within 1 week to 3 months.
-When a user is banned for Web WeChat access, a pop up would be shown when they try to use it, stating that they "cannot use Web WeChat temporary", and are recommended to "use mobile app or Windows/macOS instead".
+When a user is banned for Web WeChat access, a pop up would be shown when they try to use it, stating that they “cannot use Web WeChat temporary”, and are recommended to “use mobile app or Windows/macOS instead”.

 The ban will NOT affect your access to any other client.
 The cause of such ban is not clear.